Campaigns of Nader Shah: Strategic Context

 The Caucasus had fallen under Ottoman control since 1722 with the collapse of the Safavid state.
-The first target of the campaign was the reconquering of the Shirvan Khanate, with its capital Shamakhi falling in August 1734 freeing up the Iranian forces to march west and lay siege to Ganja.
+The first target of the campaign was to reconquer the Shirvan Khanate, with its capital Shamakhi falling in August 1734, freeing up the Iranian forces to march west and lay siege to Ganja.
 The battlements of Ganja as well as its garrison of 14,000 soldiers provided a formidable defence.
-After Tahmasp Khan Jalayer engaged and routed a joint Ottoman and Crimean Tatar force in the south east Caucasus Nader cut their line of retreat further west dealing them another crippling blow, scattering them into the mountains north.
+After Tahmasp Khan Jalayer engaged and routed a joint Ottoman and Crimean Tatar force in the South-East of the Caucasus, Nader cut their line of retreat further west dealing them another crippling blow, scattering them into the northern mountains.

-The mountains to the north in Avarestan made any pursuit of the defeated foe a daunting prospect especially considering the approach of winter, so Nader chose to turn west and besiege Ganja where he was drawn into an intense effort to capture the surprisingly formidable fortress.
-The Iranian artillery was still severely lacking in strong siege guns and consisted mostly of field batteries which were effective in battles but unable to make significant impact against city walls and battlements.
+The mountains northwards of Avarestan made any pursuit of the defeated foe a daunting prospect, especially when considering the approach of winter.
+Nader therefore chose to turn west and to besiege Ganja where he was drawn into an intense effort to capture the surprisingly formidable fortress.
+The Iranian artillery was still severely lacking in strong siege guns and mostly consisted of field batteries which were effective in battles but unable to make a significant impact on city walls and battlements.

-Failing in their siege artillery capacity the Iranians sent sappers to dig underground to reach the citadels walls from beneath but the Turks received timely intelligence reports revealing the intention of the besiegers.
+Failing in their siege artillery capacity, the Iranians sent sappers to dig underground to reach the citadels walls from beneath but the Turks received timely intelligence reports revealing the intention of the besiegers.
 Tunnelling underground the Iranians and Ottomans burrowed into each other's way whence they came to grips in hand-to-hand combat.
 The Iranians were able to detonate six charges killing 700 Ottoman defenders but still failed in their main object of destroying the citadels walls.
 The Iranians also lost some 30 to 40 men themselves.

 Nader also blockaded Yerevan and Tiflis forcing a response from the Ottoman 'Saraskar' Koprulu Pasha.
-Istanbul had found the preliminary negotiations by Ahmad Pasha, governor of Ottoman Baghdad unsatisfactory and sent an enormous army consisting of 50,000 cavalry, 30,000 janissaries and 40 cannon to be commanded by Koprulu Pasha foe the defence of Ottoman possessions in the region.
+Istanbul had found the preliminary negotiations, led by Ahmad Pasha, governor of Ottoman Baghdad, quite unsatisfactory to its liking, and sent an enormous army consisting of 50,000 cavalry, 30,000 janissaries and 40 cannons to be commanded by Koprulu Pasha for the defence of Ottoman possessions in the region.